 Wages: A Writ of Continuing Garnishment lets a creditor take part of your paycheck.
 The law protects a bare minimum portion of your earnings so you have money to live on.
 To do this, your employer must calculate your disposable earnings (the money left after taxes) and then take the smaller of two amounts:

-For judgments that are NOT for child support: The smaller of 25% of your disposable earnings OR the amount by which your weekly pay exceeds 30 times the federal minimum wage (which is currently $217.50).
+• For judgments that are NOT for child support: The smaller of 25% of your disposable earnings OR the amount by which your weekly pay exceeds 30 times the federal minimum wage (which is currently $217.50 per week).

-For judgments for past-due child support (arrears): The smaller of 50% of your disposable earnings OR the amount by which your weekly pay exceeds 30 times the federal minimum wage (which is currently $217.50).
+• For judgments for past-due child support (arrears): The smaller of 50% of your disposable earnings OR the amount by which your weekly pay exceeds 30 times the federal minimum wage (which is currently $217.50 per week).

-You can check the Garnishee's Answers to Interrogatories for Earnings form to see exactly how this is calculated.
-You should read this form carefully when you receive it to make sure the math is correct.
+If you get paid bi-weekly, semi-monthly, or monthly, your employer will adjust this math to match your exact pay period.
+You can check the Garnishee's Answers to Interrogatories for Earnings form you received to see exactly how your employer calculated these numbers.
+Read that form carefully to make sure their math is correct!

 Bank accounts: A Writ of Garnishment allows a creditor to take all available money in a bank account to pay the judgment.
 If any of that money is exempt (protected), it should not be taken.
 You can file a Reply and Request for Hearing to protect that money.